peter88213/mm2nw/README.md

 # mm2nw

-Generate a novelWriter project from a FreeMind/Freeplane outline.

 ## Features

+This Python script generates a [novelWriter](https://novelwriter.io/) project from a FreeMind/Freeplane outline.

-- Converts three levels of the novel structure: Parts, chapters, and scenes.
+- mm2nw converts three levels of the novel structure: Parts, chapters, and scenes.
-- Converts a set of main characters.
+- mm2nw converts a set of main characters.
-- Converts a set of minor characters.
+- mm2nw converts a set of minor characters.
-- Converts a set of locations.
+- mm2nw converts a set of locations.
-- Converts a set of items.
+- mm2nw converts a set of items.
-- Makes the node label the title of the converted element.
+- mm2nw makes the node label the title of the converted element.
-- Makes the node notes the description of the converted element.
+- mm2nw makes the node notes the description of the converted element.
 - The chapter/scene types can be set by specified icons.

 ## Requirements